 It’s because we’re often misguided about the way creativity really works, and I’d like to set the record straight for young content creators.

-In Business School & at agencies, the seniors often preach the need to think outside the box, the box being a set of traditional or established ideas.
+Business gurus often preach the need to think outside the box, the box being a set of traditional or established ideas.
 The motive is to encourage you to go wild & crazy without restrictions.

 But freedom often has the opposite effect on many artists – it creates “choice paralysis” as we can’t decide where to go.